liquidev/hayago/docs/language.md

 ## Syntax

 As mentioned, rod's syntax is similar to Nim, so learning it is very easy for existing Nim users.
-The only large difference is that rod uses braces instead of indentation, to make parsing simpler.
+The only major difference is that rod uses braces instead of indentation, to make parsing simpler.

 ### Comments